AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The HealthCheck function is selected and the Get function URL link is highlighted.](media/portal-cosmos-function-healthcheck.png "HealthCheck function")

-6. **Copy the URL** and save it to Notepad or similar text editor for the exercise that follows.
+6. **Copy the URL** and save it to Notepad or similar text editor for the section that follows.

     ![The HealthCheck URL is highlighted.](media/portal-cosmos-function-healthcheck-url.png "Get function URL")